 8. How can I prevent a cold?

-To protect yourself and prevent spread of cold and flu viruses:
+To protect yourself and prevent the spread of cold and flu viruses:

-- Wash your hands frequently with soap and water.
-Use an alcohol-based gel if you don't have access to water.
+Wash your hands frequently with soap and water.
+If you don't have that nearby, use an alcohol-based gel.

 - No tissue?
 When you cough, turn your head away from others.